-The goal of the Functional and Metabolic Imaging Group (FMIG) is the development and application of novel hyperpolarized MRI techniques capable of diagnosing a variety of pulmonary and metabolic disorders.
-Specifically, our research activities at FMIG is divided into four general branches:
+The Functional and Metabolic Imaging Group (FMIG) focuses on developing novel hyperpolarized MRI techniques for the diagnoses and monitoring of a variety of pulmonary and metabolic disorders.
+Specifically, the FMIG’s research activities can be divided into three general branches:

-The development of novel imaging techniques for the quantitative assessment of pulmonary structure and function through use of hyperpoliarzied gas (3He and 129Xe).
+1. The development of novel hyperpolarized gas (3He and 129Xe) MR imaging techniques for the quantitative assessment of pulmonary structure and function.

-Development of real-time metabolic imaging techniques to investigate the use of hyperpolarized 13C-labeled metabolites (e.g. [1-13C]pyruvate) for imaging lung perfusion and pulmonary pH, as well as detecting aberrant metabolism, which is a key pathological indication for a number of disease states, including cancer in other organs including liver, brain and heart.
+2. The development of real-time metabolic imaging techniques to investigate the use of hyperpolarized 13C-labeled metabolites (e.g. [1-13C]pyruvate) to assess lung perfusion and pulmonary pH, as well as to detect aberrant metabolism, which is a key pathological indication for a number of disease states, including lung transplant rejection and cancer.